joomla-framework/registry/docs/v1-to-v2-update.md

 Localise files now MUST implement the LocaliseInterface to be recognised.
 An base class is available and is suitable for many Western Languages.

+### Message Key Normalisation
+In 1.x, when retrieving translation strings from the internal store, the key was normalled to full uppercase when loaded, blocking use of mixed case strings.
+In 2.0, keys are normalised to uppercase both when messages are written to a catalogue and when read out of the catalogue.
+If desired, a catalogue allowing mixed case strings can be created by subclassing the `MessageCatalogue` class.